Principled Design and Implementation of Steerable Detectors: Optimal Steerable Filters: Discretization

 \end{proposition}

 Proposition \ref{prop:radialexpansion} is proved in Appendix \ref{app:Bsplineprop}.
 It gives the optimal approximation of a radial function in terms of radial B-splines for a given discretization step.
-Note that the discrete filter $h^{-1}$ does not depend on the discretization step $r_0$.
+Note that the discrete filter $h_{\mathrm{inv}}$ does not depend on the discretization step $r_0$. { Practically, it is computed once using basic signal processing tools, by adapting the principles exposed in~\cite{unser1991fast} to \emph{radial} B-splines.
+We first obtain the filter $h$ by computing the Gram matrix of the shifted B-splines, from which we deduce the Z-transform $H(z)$ of $h$, which is a polynomial.
+The Z-transform of $h_{\mathrm{inv}}$ is then given by $1/H(z)$, from which we can recover $h_{\mathrm{inv}}$ by identifying the poles of the rational function $1/H(z)$.}